Erentrude: Death and legacy

-On 4 September, 1624, Erentrude's remains "were solemnly enshrined in a silver reliquary" and placed beneath an altar in the church at Nonnberg.
+On 4 September 1624, Erentrude's remains "were solemnly enshrined in a silver reliquary" and placed beneath an altar in the church at Nonnberg.
 Until Vatican II, the transfer of her remains, which was called Translatio Erentrudis, was celebrated every 4 September.
 As of 1996, the church at the site celebrated its dedication on 4 September.
 According to Kulzer, American Benedictines can trace a connection from Nonnberg Abbey to Nonnberg's daughter house, the Abbey of St. Walberg in Eichstätt, a Bavarian abbey that is the founding monastery of 40 Benedictine convents in the U.S. In 1924, Erentrude's relics were examined; the examination reveled that she was short and slight in appearance.
-Kulzer reported, "A lock of blonde hair was found, which, according to an expert, Dr. Hella Pock of Vienna, could not belong to a person of southern or central Germany."
-The examination also showed that Erentrude was "at the most" 55 years old at the time of her death.
+A lock of blonde hair was found, which, according to an expert, Dr. Hella Pock of Vienna, could not belong to a person of southern or central Germany.
+The examination also showed that Erentrude was at the most 55 years old at the time of her death.

 In 2006, Erentrude's image appeared on the Austrian Nonnberg Abbey commemorative coin.
 The reverse side shows the crypt dedicated to Erentrude in Nonnberg Abbey, with her statue.
 Her feast day is celebrated on 30 June.

+Saint Erentrude appears on a 2018 Austrian postage stamp.